abhimvp/Strides/README.md

   - Enhance the "Edit Task" Modal: Allow the user to edit not just the task's name and category, but also its notes.
     - Update the AddTaskForm Component : We'll add a category dropdown to this form.
 It will be optional and will only show up if a list of categories is provided.

+#### Implementing the Monthly Calendar View : Task-Centric

+- Adding a monthly progress view to the "Strides" application.
+- The Monthly View UI : Now, we'll build the frontend components to display the calendar.
+- `Update` the taskService.ts : Add a new function to `call our new backend endpoint`.Add the `getMonthlyHistory` function.
+- Create the MonthlyView Component : main new component for our feature - In your src/pages/ folder, create a new file named `MonthlyView.tsx`.
+- Update Dashboard.tsx to Include Tabs: Now, we'll add the view switcher to your main dashboard page.
+  - Open src/pages/Dashboard.tsx.Add a new state for the current view and the MonthlyView component.

 ### Notes-Frontend

 - Setting Up Your React(Typescript) Frontend with Vite and Tailwind CSS.